Herring-UGAECSE-2920-S22/Class-Instructions/README.md

 3. ###

+### Maintaining your Group Github Repository

+In order to encourage you to learn the useful skill of managing and using a Git/Github repository, we ask to keep your group repository up to date, follow the [Github Flow](https://guides.github.com/introduction/flow/) and to use Git/Github features like [issues](https://guides.github.com/features/issues/) to your advantage!
+More information on Git/Github and how to learn it will be provided in the deliverable instructions.

 ### Code Style/Conventions

 - Your code should follow the commonly accepted code style conventions outlined in [PEP 8](https://www.python.org/dev/peps/pep-0008/) on the official Python website.
 In addition to the practices outlined in PEP 8, you should follow [Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) principles when necessary (we'll generally let you know if something needs to be a class) and avoid creating [monolithic](https://en.wikipedia.org/wiki/Monolithic_application) software; instead opt to break your software into smaller, more manageable and maintainable pieces.

 - While mildly outlined in the PEP 8 document above, we'd like to reiterate that commenting your code is crucial to both the development and grading process.
 A good rule of thumb to follow is that a comment should *only* be added to answer a question that the code can't.
 In essence, if you follow the PEP 8 naming conventions and give your variables/objects meaningful names, it won't take very long to understand most code; in some ways, the code *becomes* the documentation.
 However, if you use a little optimization trick here, or implement a complicated operation/algorithm there, you should add a comment explaining your implementation or methodology.

+### Class Discussion

+To facilitate class discussions, we will be using this repository’s **Issues** page to post comments or questions.
+This is a great place to ask general questions pertaining to the course and project.
+You are encouraged to join the discussion but just remember to abide by the “Collaboration Policy” detailed in the course syllabus.

+To post a question or comment, see the Issues link at the top of the repository or follow this [link](https://github.com/Herring-UGAECSE-2920-22/Class-Instructions/issues).
+The submission process is self explanatory.